-2.17.2.1.
+2.31.
 Special Groups

-We have a dedicated Special Programs Unit (SPU) which is responsible for facilitating our interventions in social cohesion and support targeted at affirming special groups and mainstreams them for improved participation.
+The municipality has a dedicated Special Programs Unit (SPU) which is responsible for facilitating our interventions in social cohesion and support targeted at affirming special groups and mainstreams them for improved participation.
 The unit runs key programmes that are dealing with youth, women, children, elderly, disabled and HIV Aids programmes.
 It is hosted and reports to the office of the municipal manager.
 Council took a resolution from the strategic planning session for mainstreaming of SPU and as such all municipal directorates have a contribution to Special programmes.
 Council further took a decision to expand the unit by additional SPU officer so as to ensure that special programs receive sufficient attention.

-The special programs unit is in a process of developing a Special Programs policy and HIV/AIDS strategy which will be finalised in the 2023/2024 financial year.
+The special programs unit has developed a Special Programs policy and HIV/AIDS strategy and was approved in 2023/2024 financial year for effective implementation in 2024/25.